 The location of your home bar, if not in a dedicated room, should be in an easy to access, central and sociable spot, such as in a recessed niche in your living room.
 It won’t take up any floor space and you can design it so it has a door to tuck everything neatly away when not in use.

 16. Travel to the tropics

-It doesn’t take much to recreate a tropical bar at home—take cues from Cara and Poppy Delevingne’s Los Angeles home, fitted out with all kinds of décor that suggests cooling down in a heatwave.
-There’s the dramatic inlaid shelving behind the custom bar, vintage rattan barstools, palm frond and banana leaf wallpaper, smatterings of green velvet, gold finishes and emerald lacquer.
+It doesn’t take much to recreate a tropical bar at home.
+Take cues from Cara and Poppy Delevingne’s Los Angeles home.
+It’s fitted out with all kinds of décor that suggests cooling down in a heatwave.
+Their custom bar features dramatic inlaid shelving, vintage rattan barstools, palm frond and banana leaf wallpaper.
+Then it’s luxed up with smatterings of green velvet, gold finishes and emerald lacquer.

 If plumbing is possible in your chosen space, a wet bar can fit into the tiniest wall niche.
 The beauty of having a home bar in a small space means you can afford to splurge with glam finishes, like a section of marble or a beautiful faucet.
-You can take style inspo from luxury hotel mini bars, like this one.
+Take style inspo from luxury hotel mini bars!

 18. Go the mile with tile

 Tile is perfect for home bars, as it’s so easy to clean.
 And mosaic tile has such a hypnotic effect.
 If you have a busy tile pattern, have delicate, ephemeral bar stools to allow the tile design to dominate.

 19. Home bar ideas – have a surprise bar